What if the Two-State Solution is dead?

 While listening along to the podcast, you may be confused about certain points that Gordis and Beinart bring up.
 For a deeper study of the settlements, watch this Vox video that takes you inside the conflict by visiting settlements in the West Bank.
 Kiryat Arba, referenced in the podcast, is a suburb of the religiously significant city of Hebron and was one of the first settlements to be created, in 1968.

 The Palestinian Liberation Organization, the PLO, are the sitting Palestinian government that hopes to negotiate a Palestinian state.
 Conversely, Hamas is the governing body of Gaza, and are generally considered to be more radical and violent than the PLO.
-The Forward has covered the PLO extensively, which can be read here.

 When Beinart and Gordis discuss area A, B, and C, they’re referencing areas in the West Bank that were agreed upon by Bill Clinton, Yitzhak Rabin, and Yasser Arafat in the Oslo Accords in 1993.
 Area A is controlled by Palestinian governmental and security personnel.
 Area B is controlled by the Palestinian government, but with Israeli security.
 Area C is under full Israeli control.

 Do you believe the Two-State Solution is still viable?
 Let us know in the comments section.